SeanMcP/seanmcp.com/src/content/articles/chatgpt-4o-isnt-a-good-researcher-yet.md

 I don't know what I expected, but it's clear that ChatGPT 4o isn't a reliable research assistant yet.
-It can provide you some common ~~misconceptions~~ information, but it isn't going to point you to consistently point you to a true source.
+It can provide you some common ~~misconceptions~~ information, but it isn't going to point you to a true source consistently.
 You're going to need to research for yourself.

 Use with caution.